Mar 07 2012

 The quickest way to get to Ko Kret is to take the BTS to Victory Monument, then get off and walk towards the buses on the west side of the monument.
 Take the expressway bus 166, which will take you approximately 30-40 minutes (19 baht).
 Ask the bus driver to notify you when you reach Ko Kret.
 When you get off, walk for two minutes towards the pier, located behind Wat Sanam Neua.
 From there, take an eye-blink of a boat ride across the river to Ko Kret (2 baht).

 If you are not in a rush and need a little nature for your retinas, the long, scenic route is to take the Chao Praya Express boat (just jump on the boat and pay once you are on — do not opt for a tourist ticket) to the very end of the line, Nonthaburi.
 From there, you can take the 32, 51 or 104 bus to the pier (19 baht), where you can catch the small boat to cross the river to Ko Kret (2 baht).
 If you don’t speak Thai, come with some key phrases written down in case you lose your way.
-Otherwise, you can negotiate a longtail boat from Nonthaburi itself, though be prepared to put your bargaining face on.
-Allow a good three hours to get there, and consider the second option for the way back!
+Otherwise, you can take a metre taxi for around 100 baht or negotiate a longtail boat from Nonthaburi itself.
+Allow a good two hours to get there, and consider the second option for the way back!

 For a pottery excursion closer to home, visit the alms bowls at Bangkok’s Baan Baat, or for a full-day of pottery ask the river cruise organisers at Saphan Taksin to take you to both Baan Baat and Ko Kret.